Next Page: Voltage and Current

 Also see: Symbols and Circuit Diagrams

 In series so that each component has the same current.

 The battery voltage is divided between the two lamps.
 Each lamp will have half the battery voltage if the lamps are identical.

 In parallel so that each component has the same voltage.

 Both lamps have the full battery voltage across them.
 The battery current is divided between the two lamps.

 The terms series circuit and parallel circuit are sometimes used, but only the simplest of circuits are entirely one type or the other.
 It is better to refer to specific components and say they are connected in series or connected in parallel.

-For example: the circuit on the right shows a resistor and LED connected in series (on the right) and two lamps connected in parallel (in the centre).
+For example: the circuit shows a resistor and LED connected in series (on the right) and two lamps connected in parallel (in the centre).
 The switch is connected in series with the two lamps.

 See Lamps in Parallel below for another example.

 A circuit with both series